Stephanie Camp

 In 2007, Camp and a graduate student at the University of Washington organized a protest about Woodland Park Zoo's Maasai Journey program, which featured Maasai cultural elements in a zoo setting; Camp argued that it referenced a time when African people were grouped together with animals at world fairs.

 Death

 She died of cancer in Seattle on April 2, 2014, aged 46.
 Shortly before her death she had begun to work on a book about race and beauty.

-She was survived by her son, Luc Ade Mariani, and his father Marc Mariani of Seattle; and her parents, Donald Eugene Camp and Marie Josephe (Dumont) Camp, and a sister, Dorothea Rae Camp.